Forum for the Progress and Integration of South America: Summits

 The first PROSUR Summit, called the "Meeting of Presidents of South America", took place on 22 March 2019 in Santiago, Chile.
 Eight South American countries taking part (Argentina, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay and Peru) signed the Declaration of Santiago for the renewal and strengthening of South America, which begins the process of creating of PROSUR.
 The representatives of Bolivia, Suriname and Uruguay abstained from signing the declaration.
 Representatives from Venezuela were not invited to the summit in Santiago.

 The second PROSUR Summit took place on 12 December 2020; due to the COVID-19 pandemic, it was held virtually.
 The heads of state of Brazil, Chile, Colombia, Ecuador, Paraguay and Peru participated in the summit, with Prime Minister Mark Phillips of Guyana and President Luis Lacalle Pou of Uruguay invited as special guests.
 During the summit, the presidency pro tempore was transferred from its inaugural holder, Chilean President Sebastián Piñera to Colombian President Iván Duque.
 A presidential declaration was adopted to formalize the transfer and promote regional cooperation between its members in matters related to the pandemic.

-The third PROSUR summit was held in Cartagena de Indias, Colombia on 26-27 January of 2022; the 2022 summit of the Pacific Alliance was also held at the same date and venue.
+The third PROSUR summit was held in Cartagena de Indias, Colombia on 26–27 January 2022; the 2022 summit of the Pacific Alliance was also held at the same date and venue.
 It was attended by five heads of state; its host President Iván Duque of Colombia, President Mario Abdo Benítez of Paraguay, President Guillermo Lasso of Ecuador, Prime Minister Mark Phillips of Guyana and President Sebastián Piñera of Chile.
-In representation of their respective countries were Vice-President Hamilton Mourão of Brazil and Foreign Minister of Peru Óscar Maúrtua.
+In representation of their respective countries were Vice-president Hamilton Mourão of Brazil and Foreign Minister of Peru Óscar Maúrtua.
 Argentina sent no delegation, while the President-elect of Chile, Gabriel Boric, declined an invitation by President Sebastián Piñera to attend the two summits in Colombia.
-During the summit, Mario Abdo Benítez succeeded Iván Duque as President pro tempore but attended the summit virtually due to having tested positive for COVID-19.
+During the summit, Mario Abdo Benítez succeeded Iván Duque as president pro tempore but attended the summit virtually due to having tested positive for COVID-19.

 There have also been numerous extraordinary meetings;

 President pro tempore

 The presidency is exercised for a period of one year and will be rotated among the member countries between each PROSUR meeting.
-Since January 2022, the current president pro tempore of PROSUR is Paraguayan President Mario Abdo Benítez.
+Since January 2022, the current president pro tempore of PROSUR is Paraguayan President Santiago Peña.